Available Methods

 About Object Descriptions

-Using descriptions for purposes other than data display, such as in ledger masks, access permission types, calculation of target values in forms, validation rules, and formulas in import specifications, is not recommended.
+When using text expressions for purposes other than data display, such as ledger masks, access permission types, calculation of writable target values in forms, validation rules, and calculation expressions in import specifications, it is not recommended to use descriptions.